haskellfoundation/tech-proposals/proposals/0000-ghc-module-naming.rst

   * Define functions and data types used internally by GHC to support the API of ``base`` and ``ghc-experimental``.

   * These libraries come with no stability guarantees: they may change at short notice.
+  * Certain to have a major version bump with every GHC release.

 In addition we already have: